©

 Our religious buildings have a number of local characteristics: the saints and protective figures venerated here often relate to the maritime world, and the model ships used as votive offerings are a reminder that here, the sea was a source of hope and fear for the people of the time.

-Opposite, the chapel of Notre-Dame de la Joie, in Penmarc’h.
-Its name is a token of gratitude to the Virgin who protected the shipwrecked survivors.
+The chapel of Notre-Dame de la Joie, in Penmarc’h is named as a token of gratitude to the Virgin who protected the shipwrecked survivors.
 A wall protects it from the onslaught of the ocean, but it has to be rebuilt every 30 years.

 Bell towers without a cap

-The steeples of some of the churches and chapels in the Bigouden region have no spire, a curiosity that dates back to the Red Beret revolt in 1675, when six of these buildings were decapitated on the orders of the Duc de Chaulnes, the governor of Brittany.
+The steeples of some of the churches and chapels in Pays Bigouden have no spire, a curiosity that dates back to the Red Beret revolt in 1675, when six of these buildings were decapitated on the orders of the Duc de Chaulnes, the governor of Brittany.

 Of the six buildings whose spires were destroyed, three remain as they were and two have been restored.

-This is the case of thechurch of Saint-Tugdual in Combrit, cradle of the revolt in the Bigouden region, where the church, which lost its brand new steeple, was rebuilt a century after the revolt.
+This is the case of the church of Saint-Tugdual in Combrit, cradle of the revolt in Pays Bigouden, where the church lost its brand new steeple, which was rebuilt a century after the revolt.

-Lachapellede Saint-Honoré, in Plogastel-Saint-Germain, is a beautiful ruin lost in the greenery.
-In the aftermath of the events, the local people offered it a new coronation, but discreetly, without the agreement of the King of France.
+Saint-Honoré Chapel in Plogastel-Saint-Germain is a beautiful ruin lost in the greenery.
+In the aftermath of the events, the local people offered it a new coronation, but did so discreetly, without the agreement of the King of France.

-Finally, there was also the bell tower at Tréguennec, where the original church can no longer bear witness to this episode of violence as it has since been destroyed.
+Finally, there was also a bell tower at Tréguennec, but the original church has since been destroyed.

 Beautiful ruins

-The charm of the old stonework is particularly striking here, with the vegetation discreetly seeping through the forgotten soil.
-The absence of a roof lets the light play with the arcanes.
+The charm of the old stonework is particularly striking here, with the vegetation quietly creeping through the forgotten soil.
+The absence of a roof lets the light play with the remains of these once-beautiful structures.

 The fountains

-They were believed to have sacred or healing properties, and fountains were often found in churches and small chapels, or in isolated places along the way.
+Believed to have sacred or healing properties, fountains were often found in churches and small chapels, or in isolated places along the way.

-The injured, the blind and the unlucky would flock to the miraculous waters in the hope of a better day.
+The injured, the blind and the unfortunate would flock to the miraculous waters in the hope of better days to come.
 Each fountain was reputed to cure a specific ailment.

-As for the wash-houses, they must be dissociated from this religious heritage, as they are devoid of any magic other than that of uniting the community of women around the same mission: to look after the laundry of the whole household.
-The only power of the water in the laundries is to remove stains, so we’re talking about “vernacular heritage” linked to the customs of the time.
+As for the wash-houses, they must be dissociated from this religious heritage, as their only magic came from uniting the community of women around the same mission: to look after the laundry of the whole household.
+The only power of the water in the laundries is to remove stains, so we’re talking about vernacular heritage linked to the customs of the time.

 Serge Duigou Historian